-pbb has launched a comprehensive ESG programme to address new regulatory requirements, and to capture market opportunities and risks arising in the context of ESG.
-This programme will cover all ESG topics that are relevant to pbb - strategy, environment, social and governance (ESG), as well as ESG risk, data management, communication and reporting - in projects and working groups.
-With specific regard to sustainability, which forms an essential element of the programme (including green finance), environmental sustainability issues will be reviewed in relation to the business activities (lending with green loans and refinancing with green bonds in particular) and operations.

-The need to transform the real economy and the real estate industry will create business potential and challenges arising from the substantial investment needs our clients have.
+In 2021, pbb launched a comprehensive ESG programme to address new regulatory requirements, and to capture market opportunities and risks arising in the context of ESG.
+This programme encompasses all ESG topics that are relevant to pbb in projects and working groups.
+With specific regard to sustainability, which forms an essential element of the ESG Programme (including green finance), environmental sustainability issues will be reviewed in relation to the business activities (lending with green loans and refinancing with green bonds in particular, based on an in-house scoring model) as well as to operations.
+As part of the ESG operationalisation process, pbb has started passing ESG topics already developed on to the relevant departments for integration into standard processes.
+The Bank has also established ESG teams within the divisions, as well as an ESG Office.
+ESG is seen as a Bank-wide task: instead of managing ESG aspects through a centralised ESG division, individual topics are continuously handed over to regular processes as soon as this is feasible.
+In this context, the ESG Office serves as a central coordinator preparing the handover of change topics to current operations.
+The need to transform the real economy and the real estate industry creates tasks, business potential and challenges arising from the substantial investment requirements of our clients.
 In future, pbb Group aims to act not only primarily as a capital provider, but also as a transformation partner for its clients and the commercial real estate industry.
-With this in mind, pbb Group has set itself the goal of understanding both the opportunities and challenges facing its clients in the context of sustainability and the associated pressure to transform in line with its strategic client orientation, and of supporting its clients as an active partner in the transformation process, also making use of its extensive network.
-This includes providing support for financing the acquisition of green properties and green developments, but in particular transformation projects, such as refurbishment work and therefore improving the energy efficiency of existing buildings.
-The green loan and the transition loan were established for this as an important basis and have been available to clients as a new product since 2021.
+With this in mind, pbb Group has set itself the goal of understanding both the opportunities and challenges facing its clients - in the context of sustainability and the associated pressure to transform - in line with its strategic client orientation, and of supporting clients as an active partner in the transformation process, also making use of pbb's extensive network as well as its proprietary ESG Analytics tool.
+This includes providing support for financing the acquisition of green properties and green developments, but in particular transformation projects such as refurbishment work on existing buildings, with the associated improvements to energy efficiency.
+The "green loan" and the "transition loan" were established for this as an important basis and have been available to clients as new products since 2021.
+Equally relevant in this context is transparency for the existing portfolio.
+Significant improvements were achieved in 2022 through an all-out, ex-post data capture process in the REF portfolio.